 Making winding your mechanical watch can become a relaxing daily ritual that creates a contrast to the otherwise digital world we are living in.
 Winding the watch gives a sense of enjoyment that it is relying on you to wind it in order to function.

 The primary downside of a manual watch is that you need to remember to wind your watch on a regular basis.
 Otherwise, the watch will stop.

 Generally speaking, hand-wound watches appeal to enthusiasts and watch lovers.
 With that said, people who primarily wear the watch as a piece of jewelry, or solely to keep track of time, may find the hand-winding tedious.
 It can also be difficult to remember to wind your watch, which will cause it to stop.

 Another ”issue” of a hand-wound watch is that you interact with the crown often and frequently.
 The issue with this is that this may cause the seal of the watch to dry out and age, but also the threading (if the watch has a screw-down crown), gets worn out.

 Hand-wound and automatic watches both come with their own sets of pros and cons.
 Historically, hand-wound movements were the only option, but eventually, automatic watches came about and offered the benefit of working without having to think about it.
 As long as you wore the watch.

-If you want a close connection with the mechanical movement, a hand-wound movement is the option to choose.
+If you want a close “emotional” connection with a mechanical movement, a hand-wound movement is the option to choose.
 This will give you a daily ritual of winding and appreciating your watch’s fine craftsmanship that has gone into making the movement.